hengestone/lua-languages/README.md

 ### VM forks
  - https://github.com/mingodad/ljs *ljs* JS-like syntax with modified VMs for PUC Lua, LuaJIT and RaptorJIT
  - https://github.com/PlutoLang/Pluto A superset of Lua 5.4 — with unique features, optimizations, and improvements.
+ - https://lus.dev/ Lus: a _sovereign_ superset of Lua 5.5 with its own runtime and standard library

 ### Tier 1
 For lack of a better designator, these projects are well known, or compiles existing languages